tortus/elm-array-2d/README.md

 2D array library implemented using nested elm Arrays.
 Duplicates the elm Array API as much as possible, but with a row and column for every element.
+Useful for making data grids, is it provides row and column operations in addition to getting, setting, and mapping over cells.

 ```elm